Broadhead Clough - Credit Nabil Abbas

 Any member of the Trust may become a Trustee, provided they are eligible to stand for election under both company law and charity law, and there are no fixed qualifications.
 In fact a wide range of skills and experience is required in order for the Board to operate effectively as each Trustee is expected to bring strategic, social, economic and environmental direction to the Board.
 New Board members are required every year as Trustees may only serve for a maximum of 8 years before standing down for at least a year.

-Nominations are sought in late Spring.
-Notices of elections and particular recruitment needs are placed in the relevant edition of Yorkshire Wildlife magazine and on the Trust's website.
+We are now accepting nominations (download the form below).
+Notices of elections and particular recruitment needs are placed in the relevant edition of Wildlife Yorkshire magazine and on the Trust's website.
 Trustees are elected by members at the Annual General Meeting, or by postal ballot if there are more nominations than vacancies.

 Annual General Meeting

 Our last Annual General Meeting (AGM) took place on Thursday 9th October 2014 at the Rose Bowl Centre, Leeds Beckett University in Leeds.
 Thank you to everyone that attended.

 Read the draft minutes from the AGM here.